juribes/jmeteranalyzer/README.md

 $db_password    =   "<password>";
 $db_database    =   "db_jmeteranalyzer";
 ```
-The user should have full rights on the database.
+The user should have full rights on the specific database.

 # Installation